 communicate the personality behind our business.
 The key to successful branding lies with consistency.
 As marketers, we must ensure that our promotional materials, packaging, even the ambiance of our stores, is communicated in a manner that is always consistent.
 This applies on a broader level (e.g. the values your company stands for should be portrayed in-store on a staff level) – right down to the finer details (e.g. packaging colors should never stray from your branded Style Guide).” - Sian Evans, Marketing Consultant @The CloudSitters Australia

 When it comes to physical stores, everything from ambiance, smell, and even temperature can influence a purchase decision.
-With their online counterparts, it’s aspects like color schemes, ease of use, menu, and accessibility that prevail.
+With online marketing, it’s aspects like color schemes, ease of use, menu, and accessibility that prevail.
 As many as 60% of consumers name website usability as being of top importance when it comes to design in a market where there’s a competitor for every type of store:

 All of the traditional 4 Ps of marketing are strongly relevant in today’s market environment.
 It’s just that you need to adapt them along with the 4 new elements to an increasingly virtual world.